A more efficient (and profitable) frontier

 Why active management makes optimal portfolios easier to create

 The idea behind the efficient frontier serves a critical role in portfolio construction, enabling a risk-based, diversified approach to determine where to invest our clients’ (and our own) money.
 But textbook methods for generating the efficient frontier rely on a few “pesky” assumptions to achieve the type of consistency Dr. Kahneman mentions.
-But since a Nobel Prize winner came up with the frontier, we can just ignore those assumptions, right?
+However, since a Nobel Prize winner came up with the frontier, we can just ignore those assumptions, right?
 Unfortunately, the answer is a resounding no. Here’s why.

 FIGURE 1: THE INEFFICIENT FRONTIER